Territorial Defense Student: Requirements

 Applicants who do not meet fitness test requirements are ranked by their scores.
 Applicants with higher scores have priority.
 Applicants who do not meet other criteria may be accepted in a case-by-case basis.
 Number of applicants is proportional to the funding.

 Study

 Royal Thai Army

 Territorial Defense cadets have to study 80 hours per year and attend a period of field training, but commonly only for Grade 2 through Grade 5 cadets.
-The cadets must have a perfect presence for training course and are not allowed to skip any exams.
+The cadets must have a perfect presence for training course and are not allowed to skip any exams, but are allowed to skip 16 hours of study.
 At the end of every semester territorial defense cadets have to pass an exam to continue their study at the next grade.

 Territorial Defense cadets have to pass: